2021–22 NFL playoffs: NFC: Los Angeles Rams 30, Tampa Bay Buccaneers 27

-The Rams blew a 27–3 second-half lead and lost four fumbles, but still managed to win by driving 66 yards in five plays to score on a 30-yard, last-second field goal from former Buccaneers kicker Matt Gay, making this the third consecutive playoff game to be won by a field goal from the road team on the final play of the game.
+The Rams – led by Tampa native Matthew Stafford at quarterback – blew a 27–3 second-half lead and lost four fumbles, but still managed to win by driving 66 yards in five plays to score on a 30-yard, last-second field goal from former Buccaneers kicker Matt Gay, making this the third consecutive playoff game to be won by a field goal from the road team on the final play of the game.

-After the game started with a punt from Tampa Bay, Rams quarterback Matthew Stafford completed passes to Cooper Kupp, Odell Beckham Jr. and Tyler Higbee for gains of 17, 20 and 29 yards as the team drove to a 3–0 lead on Gay's 26-yard field goal.
+After the game started with a punt from Tampa Bay, Stafford completed passes to Cooper Kupp, Odell Beckham Jr. and Tyler Higbee for gains of 17, 20 and 29 yards as the team drove to a 3–0 lead on Gay's 26-yard field goal.
 The next time they got the ball, the Rams drove 71 yards in 9 plays to score on Stafford's 7-yard touchdown pass to Kendall Blanton that put them up 10–0.
 Tampa Bay took the ball back and advanced 48 yards in 8 plays, the key play on the drive was a 29-yard pass from Tom Brady to tight end Rob Gronkowski, to cut the score to 10–3 with Ryan Succop's 45-yard field goal with 37 seconds left in the first quarter.

 Bradley Pinion's ensuing kickoff went out of bounds, giving Rams the ball on their own 40.
-An incompletion and a 10-yard sack by Vita Vea, brought up 3rd and 20, but Stafford threw a 70-yard touchdown pass to Kupp on the next play, giving the Rams a 17–3 lead.
+An incompletion and a 10-yard sack by Vita Vea, brought up 3rd-and-20, but Stafford threw a 70-yard touchdown pass to Kupp on the next play, giving the Rams a 17–3 lead.
 Tampa Bay then moved 65 yards in 12 plays (which included Brady being called for an unsportsmanlike conduct penalty) but came up empty when Succop missed a 48-yard field goal wide to the right.
 Los Angeles then drove 41 yards in 12 plays to take a 20–3 lead on Gay's 40-yard field goal with 2:23 left in the half.
 On the second play of the Buccaneers' next drive, Brady threw a pass that was intercepted by Nick Scott on the Tampa Bay 31-yard line.
-Los Angeles then moved to a 2nd and goal from 6.
+Los Angeles then moved to a 2nd-and-goal from 6.
 On the next play, Buccaneers defensive back Antoine Winfield Jr. stripped the ball from Rams running back Cam Akers and recovered it on the 1-yard line as Akers was heading into the end zone, preventing the Rams from extending their 20–3 lead.